About Juan

 A: It's hard to be brief here and also, the field is changing so quickly that it's hard to pin down sentiments, but I'll try.

-First, it's important to understand that my department is career technical education, which means that instead of preparing students for two more years of undergraduate work, we're preparing students for entry level positions in tech.
-In traditional academic work, generative AI can be considered a huge temptation for students to misrepresent their own learning (cheating, in other words).
-Therefore, I'm more interested in helping students become productive than anything else and this certainly is what large language models accomplish so there are very specific instances in which I give guidelines to students on how to use LLMs in my classes.
+First, it's important to understand that my department is career and technical education, which means that instead of preparing students for two more years of undergraduate work, we're preparing students for entry level positions in tech.
+In traditional academic work, generative AI can be considered a huge temptation for students to misrepresent their own learning (in other words, to cheat).
+Therefore, I'm more interested in helping students become productive than anything else and this certainly is what AI systems like ChatGPT accomplish, so there are some very specific instances in which I allow use of generative AI in some of my classes, under very strict guidelines that must be adhered to.

-However, it's important to understand that having access to an LLM isn't a comparative advantage, since everyone can get a ChatGPT account and write prompts to generate code.
-Our students will still have to compete for positions against other job candidates who not only have access to those same generative AI tools, but they also are able to better utilize these tools because they have more foundational knowledge.
-Therefore, I lean more towards steering students away from LLMs and into building their own skills first, and then they can allow an AI to evaluate their original work for them.
-ChatGPT is an outstanding tutor who is available 24/7, if it's used correctly and with integrity.
-It's a dangerous crutch if it's abused.
+It's also important to understand that having access to generative AI isn't a comparative advantage for anyone, since everyone can get a ChatGPT account and write prompts to generate code.
+Our graduates will still have to compete for positions against other job candidates, many of whom will be their own hard-working fellow alums, who not only have access to those same generative AI tools, but they also are able to better utilize these tools because they have more foundational knowledge.
+Therefore, I lean more towards steering students away from generative AI and into building their own skills first, and then they can allow an AI to evaluate their original work for them.
+If it's used correctly and with integrity, ChatGPT is an outstanding personal tutor who is available 24/7.
+If it's abused, it's a dangerous crutch that will waste your time and money.

 Q: What's the secret to becoming a great developer?

 A: Create a project.
-When that's done, do another one.
+Don't jump straight to code; plan out what success looks like first before you write any code at all, test your work a lot, keep working at it until you're satisfied its done.
+When that's done, do another project.
 Repeat this process constantly until you're so good at what you're doing, people want to pay you to do this for a living and you do it for 40+ hours per week and you become even greater at it.
-Then, pass on this secret "work hard at something to become better at it" method to others.
+Then, pass on this secret "work hard at something to become more skilled at it" method to others.

-Q: I see you use [technology] at PCC.
-Can we contact you regarding our amazing platform which does the same thing but differently?
+Q: I see you use/don't use [random software] at PCC.
+Can we contact you regarding our amazing platform?
 Signed, Account Manager at [company].

 A: I'd rather that you didn't do that.
 I'm not a decision maker and I assure you, if we're shopping for technologies, we'll have heard of your product and we'll call you. ;)